• Home

 • 4 tablespoons soy sauce (I use low-sodium)

-• ½ teaspoon salt (optional - if you are planning to serve with lots of vegetables)
+• ½ teaspoon salt (optional, especially if serving with lots of vegetables)

 • 2 tablespoons sesame oil

-• ½ to 1 teaspoon Korean red pepper flakes (totally optional)
+• ½ to 1 teaspoon Korean red pepper flakes (gochugaru) (optional)

 • Fresh vegetables such as cucumber, carrots, cabbage, and/or kimchi (for serving)